 - Advanced practice nurses

-This team will regularly assess a patient’s progress, making any necessary adjustments to his or her chronic lymphocytic leukemia treatment plan.
+Our multispecialty team will regularly assess a patient’s progress, making any necessary adjustments to his or her chronic lymphocytic leukemia treatment plan.
 We may recommend a combination of chemotherapy, targeted therapies, radiation therapy and supportive treatments, with the specific details tailored to a patient’s unique diagnosis.
-And, to give our patients the best possible chances of maintaining high quality lives and long-term remission, we can coordinate the various aspects of follow-up treatment and bloodwork.
+And, to give our patients the best possible chances of maintaining high-quality lives and long-term remission, we can coordinate the various aspects of follow-up treatment and bloodwork.
 Consolidation therapies for CLL, such as bone marrow transplantation, can also be arranged at Moffitt.